 The short answer for layovers

 For a Beijing layover, Mutianyu via a private airport transfer is the standard Great Wall fit in a 10 to 14 hour window at PEK.
-The day shape: arrive PEK, private driver to Mutianyu (1-1.5 hours), 2.5-3 hours on the wall, lunch at the base, return-to-airport with a 90 minute pre-flight buffer.
+The day shape: arrive PEK, private driver to Mutianyu (1-1.5 hours), 2.5-3 hours on the wall, lunch at the base, return to the airport with a 3-hour international-departure buffer.
 Skip if your layover is under 10 hours at PEK or under 14 hours at PKX.

 - Drive time from Beijing: PEK to Mutianyu: 1-1.5 hr; PKX to Mutianyu: 2-2.5 hr